- yr program

 CSUN’s Financial Empowerment Fellowship is a unique opportunity for incoming Taxation students to receive up to $9,000 in funding.
 Click here to apply.

 Through the generous contributions of our supporters, the M.S. in Taxation Program is offering several partial tuition scholarships to deserving students who demonstrate financial need, excellence, and promise.

 In 2019, the average compensation of graduates six months after graduation was $92,000.

 71% of students of Class 2019 have received a promotion or a raise upon graduation.

 Tax advisement is one of the fastest-growing fields in the United States.
 The U.S. Bureau of Labor Statistics (BLS) estimates that ─ as the nation’s population ages and life expectancies increase ─ the demand for professional tax advisors and consultants will grow.
 According to ONet Online, the demand for tax professionals in California is projected to grow by 9% between 2016-2026.

 The BLS also notes that tax advisors and consultants typically need a master’s degree for career advancement.

 A practice-oriented learning experience, designed for working professionals

-Inspired by the Bookstein Institute for Higher Education in Taxation, CSUN’s M.S. in Taxation program is taught on campus or online and takes only 18 months to complete.
-Classes meet some evenings and weekends and no classes are scheduled during the busy tax season.
+Offered by the David Nazarian College of Business and Economics, CSUN’s M.S. in Taxation program is designed for students to join live classes either in person or virtually, and takes only 19 months to complete.
+Classes meet on one weeknight per week and Saturdays, and no classes are scheduled during the busy tax season.